10 min read

 One analysis suggests that restaurants would need to raise prices by 26.2% just to maintain a 5% pre-tax profit margin.
 These pricing shifts aren’t arbitrary — they reflect mounting pressure from nearly every area of operations.

-Labor is another major factor.
-Many restaurants are paying more to attract and retain workers, especially in competitive markets or states that require full minimum wage for tipped employees.
+Labor costs are up, too.
+Restaurants are paying more to attract and keep workers, especially in competitive markets or states requiring full minimum wage for tipped employees.
+Wages have increased across all roles, from Dishwashers to Front-of-House Managers.

 But restaurants aren’t the only ones feeling the strain — guests are adjusting too.

-How Diners Are Reacting to Higher Restaurant Menu Prices
+How Diners Are Reacting to Higher Restaurant Menu Prices.

 A recent survey showed that 59% of Americans are dining out less frequently.
 Whether it’s choosing takeout instead of a sit-down meal, skipping the cocktail or splitting a main, guests are watching their spending more closely.